 Informal consultations were carried out with the local community on the proposals for the new Cliftonville conservation area designations in October 2010, after which a Character Appraisal and Management Plan for each of the new conservation areas was prepared.
-Following this eight week public consultation on the Council's website between 11January 2016 to 7 March 2016 amendments to the text and mapping will be made as appropriate.
+Following this six week public consultation on the Council's website between (fill in dates), amendments to the text and mapping will be made as appropriate.
 Finally, each Character Appraisal and Management Plan will be adopted by the Council as a material document for development management purposes.